 Why should brands personalize experiences?

-What are some personalization marketing examples?
+What are some personalized marketing examples?

 What are some examples of bad personalization in marketing?